 If you are looking for an authentic experience, then renting out a cabin with a sauna next to a lake is perfect.

-6. Finland: Watch The Northern Lights
+6. Watch The Northern Lights

 The glass igloos are a perfect way to watch the beautiful Northern Lights as you are tucked in your cosy blankets.
 The best place to view the Northern Lights is away from any unnatural lights and pollution, situated inside the Arctic Circle.
 You will definitely require a little bit of patience and luck along with your warm clothing and supplies while watching the mesmerizing Northern Lights.
 This is one of the best things to do when on a honeymoon in Finland, especially.

-7. Finland: Give Snowshoeing A Go
+7. Give Snowshoeing A Go

 If snowboarding or skiing is too fast-paced for your liking, then you can give snowshoeing a go.
 It is a different experience altogether, you would have to strap on a pair of oversized shoes and just wander off into the snow-filled landscape.
 The shoes distribute the body’s weight evenly onto the snow, which helps you walk on snow rather than sinking in it.
 You can enjoy the magical landscapes whilst snowshoeing.

 Staying in an igloo or ice hotel is a once in a lifetime experience to enjoy your Finland winter holidays.
 There are many hotels here where the entire room is made out of ice.
 They are usually kept in below freezing temperatures to keep the ice from melting.
 The guests are provided with thick fur and heavy-duty sleeping bags so that they can keep warm.
 They are fully heated and cosy, so you can enjoy laying in bed and gaze at the sky.
 Ice hotels are one of the famous Finland attractions in winter.
 If you are not a fan of snow and ice, you can book yourselves any of the extravagant villas in Finland and enjoy the snow from behind the windows!